TuRjo11/GCM-data-extraction-for-SWAT/README.md

 Steps:
 1) Import the txt GCM data into a blank excel
-2) Run the script: Filter large GCM dataset
+2) Run the script 'Filtering large GCM dataset'
-3) Run the remaining scripts for extracting precipitation and temperature
+3) Run the remaining scripts for extracting precipitation and temperature into subbasin wise csv files
+4) Run the script'Station wise pcp and tmp for SWAT WGEN' in order to make the pcp and tmp file for creating WGEN database.

+Some notes:
+**The precipitation and temperature extraction is based on 30 years for analysis